steveiliop56/tinyauth/README.md

 ## Contributing

 All contributions to the codebase are welcome!
 If you have any recommendations on how to improve security or find a security issue in tinyauth please open an issue or pull request so it can be fixed as soon as possible!

+## Localization

+If you would like to help translating the project in more languages you can do so by visiting the [Crowdin](https://crowdin.com/project/tinyauth) page.

 ## License